How to Measure Project Profit?

 All project costs that have been defined in the budget must be tracked, otherwise the scope of analysis is different between the budget and the realized.

-Track the performance of your external collaborators
+Track your external employees' performance

 In Stafiz, your externals are included to collaborate directly from the platform through specific accesses.
 Time entry is simplified, and their invoices can be shared directly with you.